Naimar1/Password-locker/README.md

 * cd Password-locker
 * code . (if you are using visual studio)
 * atom .
+* run : python3 name of the file.py

 ## Known Bugs
 Hope that my codes is clear and understandable,